12 Resistance Band Back Exercises | Banded Back Workout at Home

 Deadlift

 Loop each end of the band around your feet and stand in a wide stance.
 Squat down and grasp the band in the middle.
-Keeping your back slightly arched and your butt sticking out, pull the band up until you\’re standing fully upright.
-It’s very important that your back doesn’t bend forward during this banded exercise – be sure to keep it slightly arched throughout.
-Start with a light band to avoid injury.
+Keeping your back slightly arched and your butt sticking out, pull the band up until you’re standing fully upright.
+It’s important that your back doesn’t bend forward during this banded exercise – be sure to keep it slightly arched throughout the movement.
+Start with a light band to avoid injury and work your way up to heavier bands.

 #6 Single Arm Row